inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

 ### `sp` package

-Note that the actively developed (and matured) `sf` package is now much recommended over the `sp` package (a view also shared by `sf` and `sp` developers).
-The **[`sp`](https://cran.r-project.org/web/packages/sp/index.html)** package, which has very long been *the* go-to before `sf` came, is maintained in order to support existing code, but it is not further developed as much.
+Note that the actively developed (and matured) `sf` package is now recommended over the `sp` package (a view also shared by `sf` and `sp` developers).
+The **[`sp`](https://cran.r-project.org/web/packages/sp/index.html)** package, which has very long been *the* go-to package before `sf` matured, is maintained in order to support existing code, but it is not further developed as much.

 The `sp` package relies on the `rgdal` R package to communicate with GDAL and PROJ, so let’s check whether `rgdal` uses (for Windows: comes